dasheck0/renpy-helper/README.md

 ```

 This command will:
-1. Prompt you to enter the path to an image file
+1. Allow you to navigate to a directory containing image files
+2. Let you select multiple image files using checkbox selection (space to select, enter to confirm)
-2. Process the image using the rembg tool with your configured settings
+3. Process each selected image using the rembg tool with your configured settings
-3. Save the output to your configured output directory with "_clean" added to the filename
+4. Save the outputs to your configured output directory with "_clean" added to each filename

 ### Settings Management